jamesbvaughan/live-gizz-rankings/README.md

 ### Development

-This is a fairly straightforward [Next.js 15](https://nextjs.org/docs) app.
+This is a [Next.js 15](https://nextjs.org/docs) app and sticks to Next.js conventions as much as possible.

-After cloning and populating your `.env` file (see [`.env.example`](/.env.example) for instructions), run `bun install` to install the dependencies and then `bun dev` to start the dev server.
+After cloning and populating your `.env` file (see [`.env.example`](/.env.example) for instructions), run `bun install` to install the dependencies and then `bun dev` to start the development server.

 ## Dashboards